AdamBoxall/nsp-json-to-checkstyle-xml/README.md

-# nsp-json-to-checkstyle-xml
+# NSP JSON to Checkstyle XML

-Convert NSP JSON output into checkstyle XML
+Convert the JSON output format of NSP into checkstyle-ish XML.